 If you make a mistake which could lead to a failure of a process, come clean.
 If a plan does not go as you anticipate, refrain from making excuses, laying blame or justifying.
 Look for the cause of the problem, learn and improve.
 Later, when you find the same conditions elsewhere, you will be well equipped with the right solutions to overcome them due to your past experience.
 If you are forever looking for a justification to cover up a mistake, you will continue to do so without ever finding a solution.
 Take accountability for your actions.

 Age, experience or past successes should not be a basis to stop learning.
 No one on this planet knows everything (that includes Google, by the way..).
 We must continue to learn from others, whoever that may be, whether from a famous millionaire or an entrepreneur who is just starting his business.
 The Japanese have a concept called “Kaizen” which loosely means any improvement, one-time or continuous, large or small.
 Practically speaking, “Kaizen” cannot be achieved without continuous learning.
 The late Dr. Stephen R. Covey called it “sharpen the saw” in his book The 7 Habits of Highly Effective People.

 So now that you have discovered four ways to screw up your business, ask yourself, “Are you instinctively doing something which is messing up your business?
 What would you like to do about it?”

-The subject “professional speech on time and tide waits fo” appears to be a popular area of interest among our fans.
+The subject “accepting an award” appears to be a popular area of interest among our fans.
 Last week we received a numerous requests via email to elaborate further on this topic.
 Rest assured that this point of focus has been sufficiently covered either directly or indirectly at the link above.
 If you did not find exactly what you were looking for at the link above, it’s most likely because we did not thoroughly understand exactly what you meant by this point of discussion.
 The other possibility is we may not be qualified to speak on this subject in the first place.

 All the best to you in all aspects of your life 🙂